|Sustainable Development Goals

 Nomination of the PTT Board of DirectorsGRI2-10

 The members of the Board will be nominated by the Nominating Committee.
-Currently, PTT Board has consisted of eight non-executive directors who has knowledge and experience in energy industry, (according to GICS Level 1, Industry Experience).
+Currently, PTT Board has consisted of three non-executive directors who has knowledge and experience in energy industry, (according to GICS Level 1, Industry Experience).
 However, PTT has always ascertained the diversification of the PTT Board.
 They are different not only in qualifications and experiences, as well as professional expertise necessary for the PTT’s business operations on energy industry business, laws and legal, accounting and finance, but also have diverse social backgrounds, race, gender, religion, believes, and cultures.
+The Nominating Committee has set a target for recruiting at least 2 female directors.
 In 2022, there were one female director which was Mrs. Premrutai Vinaiphat, who resigned on November 1, 2022.
 The average tenure of board member is 2.5 years.

 PTT Board of Directors’ Roles and Responsibilities on SustainabilityGRI2-12